Public Relations: A Natural Fit for an Outgoing and Communicative Personality

 All of the courses in the Public Relations Program were incredibly valuable and added to my professional toolkit.
 In my current role as Economic Development Project Coordinator for the Greater Victoria Chamber of Commerce I have the privilege of working with VIATEC, South Island Prosperity Project, Tourism Victoria, all of the region’s public K-12 and post-secondary institutions, municipalities and many other organizations.
 The skills I’ve gained enable me to identify common goals and foster collaborative stakeholder relationships that work toward creating family sustaining jobs and a strong regional economy.

 Thank goodness for distance learning!
 The flexibility of online learning gave me the ability to study at my own pace while maintaining work-life balance.
 I could pursue my continuing education (often in my PJs) from the comfort of my own home or a hotel room while I traveled on business.
 Frankly, I don’t know if I would have been able to complete the program had this option not been available.
 I never felt isolated while learning.
-The Moodle distance learning platform feels almost like a social media application where relationships with instructors and peers grow and flourish.
+The online learning platform feels almost like a social media application where relationships with instructors and peers grow and flourish.

 The Public Relations Program at the University of Victoria has been empowering in so many different ways.
 Studying at a world-class institution has built my self-confidence and professional credibility.
 It stretched my mind and broadened my horizons.
 I look forward to seeking my APR designation through the Canadian Public Relations Society and am excited about the new doors it will open.
 Professionally I’m doing my best to follow the advice of the father of Public Relations, Edward Bernays who said “Look for a situation in which your work will give you as much happiness as your spare time.”